cljoly/rusqlite-snapshot-testing/README.md

 The goal is to expose both data and the schema in the snapshots.
 It is also compatible with [Insta Snapshots][insta]

+**This is experimental software, expect breaking changes between 0.x versions, consistent with the semver rules for Rust.**

 ## Background reading on snapshot testing.

 - https://ianthehenry.com/posts/my-kind-of-repl/